28cl/Capstone-Project/readme.md

 - Overfitting is greatly reduced after introducing Dropout and Kernel Regularizer
 - Improving the generalisation of the models resulted in a decrease in overall accuracy
 - Training of models took a long time and depends a lot on luck
+- BLEU Score is perhaps not a very good indicator of how well the model is performing

 ### Improvements